 Targeting the right animals

-With all molasses feeding, target animals in which a biological and economic response can be expected:
+With all molasses feeding it is important to target animals in which a biological and economic response can be expected:

 - Spike feed only mid-late pregnant heifers and cows, not those which are empty or early-pregnant.

-- Do not start molasses fattening at high intakes when cattle are a long way from marketing.
+- Do not start molasses fattening at low weights when cattle are a long way from marketing.

 - Discontinue feeding where a response is obviously not occurring.